-The site is located on the northern edge of the wider Framingham Earl/Caistor St Edmund/Upper Stoke/Poringland urban area that is within the Norwich Policy Area.
-The expanded and linked villages have been a focus for major housing growth in South Norfolk Council area over recent years.
-This part of the Norwich Policy Area is particularly sensitive due to the proximity of The Broads.
-Specific parts of The Broads are designated Site of Special Scientific Interest, Special Protection Area, Environmentally Sensitive Area, National Nature Reserve and Ramsar.
-The green space being delivered over-and-above normal requirements is sufficiently large to be attractive to for informal play and dog-walking to act as an alternative to visiting more sensitive sites including The Broads.
+The site is located within the Growth Triangle part of the Norwich Policy Area that is a focus for major housing growth within the emerging Greater Norwich Local Plan period.
+This part of the Norwich Policy Area is particularly sensitive due to the proximity of the river Yare and The Broads.
+Specific parts of The Broads within this part of the Norwich Policy Area are designated Site of Special Scientific Interest, Special Protection Area, Environmentally Sensitive Area, National Nature Reserve and Ramsar.
+The area identified for the new Rackheath Country Park is large enough for recreation and leisure purposes to be a realistic alternative to visiting The Broads.

-The scheme proposed is highly sustainable as it will deliver net environmental gains for nature as well as improving public health and community wellbeing within the Framingham Earl/Caistor St Edmund/Upper Stoke/Poringland urban area.
+As such the mixed-use scheme proposed is highly sustainable as it will deliver net environmental gains for nature and improve public health and community wellbeing within Rackheath.